 Medicaid covers nursing home services for all eligible individuals who are 21 or older.
-In FY 2016, Medicaid accounted for 42 percent of overall national spending on long-term services and supports.
+In FY 2013, the latest year for which data is available, Medicaid accounted for 51 percent of overall national spending on long-term services and supports.

-Counties deliver long-term care services to residents through 824 county-owned and supported nursing homes, which represents 75 percent of all publicly-owned nursing homes in the U.S. Medicaid also covers home and community-based services for people who would otherwise need to be based in a nursing home.
-Area agencies on aging, 25 percent of which are county-based, are crucial to developing, coordinating and delivering aging services.
+Counties deliver long-term care services to residents through 838 countyowned and supported nursing homes, which represents 75 percent of all publicly-owned nursing homes in the U.S. Medicaid also covers home and community-based services for people who would otherwise need to be based in a nursing home.
+Area agencies on aging, 25 percent of which are countybased, are crucial to developing, coordinating and delivering aging services.